 Step Three – Report the Accident to Police

 It is also important that the accident is reported to the police regardless of your involvement (i.e. driver, passenger etc.) as soon as possible.
 This step is crucial, even if you believe your injuries are only minor.
-If you have not reported the incident to the police within 28 days and later claim personal injury benefits, you may have to provide reasons to justify why you delayed the report.
+If you have not reported the incident to the police within 28 days and later claim compensation for personal injury benefits, you may have to provide reasons to justify why you delayed the report.

 If the police did not attend the scene of the accident, you should call the Police Assistance Line on 131 444 to report the accident and to receive an event number.
-If the police do not give you an event number, take down the name of the police officer you spoke to and the date of the conversation.
+If the police do not give you an even number, take down the name of the police officer you spoke to and the date of the conversation.
 You should also obtain the following information:

 Step Four – Notify the Relevant CTP Insurer

-A CTP claim must be made against the green slip (CTP) insurer of the vehicle that caused the accident (the at-fault vehicle).
+A CTP claim compensation must be made against the green slip (CTP) insurer of the vehicle that caused the accident (the at-fault vehicle).